-Factory design is as provided by Saisidha Sugar Equipments & Engineering Company the selected EPC contractor and the cost estimate will be as specified below.
+Factory design and BQ is as provided by Saisidha Sugar Equipments & Engineering Company the selected EPC contractor and the cost estimate will be as specified below.

-From the Bills of quantities, the estimated total cost of setting up the factory is 1.508 billion Kenyan shillings (Ksh.
-1,508,365,987).
+From the Bills of quantities, the estimated total cost of setting up the factory is USD 11.52 Million which translates to Ksh.
+1,514,880,000.
 The statutory charge of 0.1% processing fee payable to NEMA is therefore Ksh.
-1,508,365 (One million, five hundred and eight thousand, three hundred and sixty five shillings.
+1,514,880 (One million, five hundred and fourteen thousand, eight hundred and eighty shillings.
 The payment is done on the e-citizen platform after receipt of an invoice from NEMA.